PearSAN: A Machine Learning Method for Inverse Design using Pearson Correlated Surrogate Annealing: Result and Discussion

 To empirically test PearSAN, we compare the reported designs and runtimes against existing optimization methods for the TPV design problem.
 Additionally, we perform an ablation study to understand the importance of PearSOL for PearSAN.
-We demonstrate that for both regularizing a decoder during pretraining and training a surrogate model, PearSOL is favorable to EM.
-For all loss function comparisons, we use the same hyperparameters, TPV unit cell dataset, architectures for the binary autoencoder (bAE) and RNN, and optimizer temperature schedule.
-In Appendix \ref{app:affine}, we attempt to upgrade EM with positive affine parameters over the surrogate model to help EM yield similar results to PearSOL.
-However, we find that the affine parameters make training worse, likely due to fine tuning difficulties.
-These of training and superior quality in both decoder scores and optimization quality reinforces our choice of PearSOL for PearSAN.
+We demonstrate that for training a surrogate model, PearSOL is preferable to EM.
+For all loss-function comparisons, we use the same hyperparameters, TPV unit-cell dataset, architectures for the bAE and RNN, and the optimizer's temperature schedule.